lino-framework/book/docs/admin/upgrade.rst

     $ ./pull.sh

-That's all if there is no change in the database structure.
+That's all **if there is no change in the database structure**.
 But if there was (or if you don't know whether there was) some change which requires a data migration, then you must continue: